ruizmarc/homebridge-smart-occupancy/README.md

 We can find other less common use cases, if you have a hallway light that you want to turn on when the garage opens and then keep it on as long as you have motion anywhere in the house or until it reaches a maximum timeout.
 However you wouldn't want motion in the house to normally turn the light on.
 Using a combination of occupancy switch and stay-on switch and adding a timeout config you would be able to achieve this.

-And if you like to bring your interaction with your surroundings to the next level, you could use this plugin to notify you when the occupancy delay is approaching to the end, so you will know when the lights are about to turn off by using a notification switch that dims the lights when the occupancy delay is about to end before they totally turn off so you can take action if you want to keep them on.
+And if you like to bring your interaction with your surroundings to the next level, you could use this plugin to notify you when the occupancy delay is approaching to the end, so you will know when the lights are about to turn off by using a delay progress notification switch that dims the lights when the occupancy delay is about to end before they totally turn off so you can take action if you want to keep them on or you can do it automatically, for example, set them to 100% again if the delay gets cancelled using the cancel delay notification switch.

 You can also disable the occupancy sensor so it never triggers, for example if you have organized a films night or when you are taking a nap and don't want the lights to turn on/off automatically.